ChrisEastJ/README/README.md

-am I doing this right
+I went to college for this so uh, **yeah** I know a thing or two about programing